GiovaniPM/PUMLStyles/Teste.md

-  'Label on last column and left aligned                                      /'Task appear in the gantt begin'/ 'Label on first column and left aligned                                     /'Task appear in the gantt end'/ language pt                                                                /'language'/ hide resources names                                                       /'Hide the ressources names in the name task'/ hide resources footbox                                                     /'Hide the ressources'/
+  'Label on last column and left aligned                                      /'Task appear in the gantt begin'/ 'Label on first column and left aligned                                     /'Task appear in the gantt end'/ language pt                                                                /'language'/ 'hide resources names                                                       /'Hide the ressources names in the name task'/ 'hide resources footbox                                                     /'Hide the ressources'/

   ' Project Scale                                                            /'How the scale coluns will showed in the gant'/ printscale daily zoom 1.5